DJRickyB/djrickyb.github.io/index.md

 ### FAQs
 > What if I can't donate at this time?

 Sign up anyway!
 We shouldn't be gatekeeping socialization opportunities.
-If we run out of slots I'll add more.
+If we run out of slots I'll add more dates.

 > Do I need to buy the game?